Welcome to the Mencap Trust Company Ltd

 Protect their future

-If you’ve been thinking about setting up a trust for a family member who has a learning disability (and/or autism), contact us today, to explore your options.
-You may want to:
+If you’ve been thinking about setting up a trust for a family member who has a learning disability (and/or autism), and you want to:

 - safeguard their benefits and entitlements

 - ensure legal or financial responsibility for your family member is not placed on family or friends

 - make allowances for unforeseen family circumstances that could prevent other family members taking on the trust — like poor health or premature death